Sacramento Housing Market Update, Fall 2025

 Sacramento County

-• About half of closings reported concessions.
+• Roughly half of closings reported concessions.

 Placer County